 When you shave, you’re not actually removing all of the hair: you’re simply cutting as closely as possible to where the hair grows.
 But underneath your skin, hair follicles continue to grow.
 Shaving can irritate those follicles, causing you to feel itchy after you shave.

-Shaving areas of your skin that constantly rubs against the fabric of your clothing can aggravate irritation.
+Shaving areas of your skin that constantly rubs against the fabric of your clothing can aggravate irritation and cause itchy legs when hair grows back.
 Finally, harsh chemicals or ingredients found in soaps and other skincare products prior to shaving can further irritate or dry out your skin.

-To start with, we recommend investing in a proper razor.
+One big tip for how to stop itching after shaving is to shave properly.
+To start with, make sure to exfoliate dead skin cells before you start to shave.
+Next, we recommend investing in a proper razor for a healthy shaving routine.
 Although different kinds of razors have different shelf lives, it’s worth avoiding a dull razor to prevent irritation.
-An old razor can lead to razor burn.
+An old razor can lead to razor bumps and razor burn.

 We also recommend being mindful of how fast you shave your legs and how often.
 Give yourself the time to shave carefully.
-Be careful not to shave too close to the skin or against the grain of the hair.
+Be careful not to shave too close to the skin or against the grain of the hair if you want smooth skin.
 If your skin is particularly irritated, avoid shaving your legs until the skin heals and any bumps go away.

 Shaving your legs when they are dry can lead to increased irritation or itchiness.
-That’s why we suggest keeping the skin on your legs smooth and hydrated with a natural moisturizer.
-You want to stay clear of products and shaving creams that contain harsh chemicals, however, as this can do more harm than good.
+That’s why we suggest shaving with a natural sudsy soap, shampoo, conditioner or shaving cream.
+You want to stay clear of products and after shave lotion for legs that contain harsh chemicals, however, as this can do more harm than good.

 Now that you’ve shaved, it’s time to invest in your post-shave ritual.